 Mankato political science professor Fred Slocum said he hopes students are less cynical about politics if they feel like their input is important in the outcome of a race.

-The state's colleges will likely not have an impact on statewide races, and are unlikely to swing a congressional race.
+The state's college students will likely not have an impact on statewide races, and they are unlikely to swing a congressional race.
 But students voting in legislative and local races could make a difference, Slocum said.

 Down-ballot focus